10Duke Scale SDK for Java

 No Matches

-This documentation gives high level overview of the 10Duke SDK for Java and introduces some fundamental concepts.
+This article provides a high-level overview of the 10Duke SDK for Java and introduces some fundamental concepts.

 APIs and implementations

-Central contracts have been defined as interfaces.
-A default implementation is provided for each such Java API.
-The SDK user can choose to replace default implementations by suppling own implementations per case.
+The central contracts have been defined as interfaces.
+A default implementation is provided for each Java API.
+The SDK user can choose to replace default implementations by supplying their own implementations as needed.

 CDI - Contexts and Dependency Injection

 The interfaces and default implementations support use via dependency injection.
 Some implementation classes require construction other than using a no-argument constructor.
-In those cases the SDK user must implement what is called a producer pattern (e.g. method annotated @Produces in a managed bean).
-See more about the producer pattern in e.g. the WELD documentation: (https://docs.jboss.org/weld/reference/latest/en-US/html_single/#_producer_methods) or in the Quarkus docs: (https://quarkus.io/guides/cdi-reference).
+In those cases, the SDK user must implement a producer pattern (for example, a method annotated with @Produces in a managed bean).
+See more about the producer pattern for example in the WELD documentation: (https://docs.jboss.org/weld/reference/latest/en-US/html_single/#_producer_methods) or in the Quarkus docs: (https://quarkus.io/guides/cdi-reference).

 TendukeScaleConfig is used as an example of the producer pattern.
 The task is to satisfy injection points that require an instance of TendukeScaleConfig.
 This can be achieved by e.g.: